gitmatheus/MockFieldReader/README.md

 A while ago we explored the [Mock Data Layer Pattern](https://github.com/gitmatheus/Mock-Data-Layer-Pattern), which allows us to mock virtually any relationships between records within your tests.
 This is especially handy when trying to improve the performance of these tests - more details on [matheus.dev](https://matheus.dev/unit-test-mock-relationships-apex/).

-Now, how can we mock formula fields and <strong>read-only</strong> child relationships if they are, well, read-only fields?
+Now, how can we mock formula fields and <strong>read-only</strong> child relationships if they are, well, read-only fields? 🤔

-## 🤔 Mocking values in read-only fields using a Mock Field Reader
+## Mocking values in read-only fields

 For this exploratory project, we will use a *not-so-realistic* scenario with parent and child accounts, but the intent is to create a test for the Account Trigger Handler that will use a <strong>Mock Field Reader</strong> and a <strong>Mock Data Layer</strong>.